Esoul-stha/Scrapping-with-goquery/README.md

 # Scrapping-with-goquery
-Scrapping text from all anchor tags and numbers for all href using goquery.
+Scrapping text from all anchor tags and numbers from all href using goquery.

 # Environments
 - Go